anazhd/newbOS/README.md

 ### Format USB Drive to EXFAT, etc
-Perhaps you just want to format your drive?
+Perhaps you just want to format your usb drive (the fking pendrive)?
 ```
 diskutil list
 ```